ON THIS PAGE

 command.

-In a router with two Routing Engines, one configuration should be shared between both Routing Engines.
-This ensures that both Routing Engine configurations are identical.
+In a device with two Routing Engines, both Routing Engines should share one configuration.
+This setup ensures that both Routing Engine configurations are identical.
 Within this configuration, create two Routing Engine groups, one for each Routing Engine.
 Within these groups, you specify the Routing Engine–specific parameters.

 For more information about the initial configuration for redundant Routing Engine systems and the re0 group, see Junos OS High Availability User Guide.